-The concept of Marketplace as a web platform acquired great relevance after the emergence of the New Industry 4.0 caused by the development of digital transformation.
-Leading marketplaces such as Amazon, Alibaba and Ebay have been able to make the most of this type of business, responding to an increasingly dynamic economy.
+The concept of the marketplace as a web platform became highly relevant after the emergence of the New Industry 4.0 brought about by the development of the digital transformation.
+Prominent marketplaces such as Amazon, Alibaba or Ebay have been able to make the most of this type of business by responding to an increasingly dynamic economy.
 Moreover, this type of platform is the result of the continuous search for zero marginal cost, i.e. to minimise their costs by making the most of each of their available resources.

-On the other hand, this sector, as detailed in the analysis carried out by Baker Tilly, is in continuous growth thanks, in large part, to the aforementioned digital transformation brought about by the insertion of digital technologies in the industry.
+On the other hand, this sector, as detailed in the analysis by Baker Tillyis continuously growing thanks, in large part, to the aforementioned digital transformation brought about by the insertion of digital technologies in the industry.

 The ultimate aim of these marketplaces, as their name suggests, is to offer a platform where sellers and buyers can meet so that the former can satisfy the needs of the latter through their offer.